Doctors’s office for psychotherapy

 Hafes Shalabi, Dipl.
 Psychologist / Psychological Psychotherapist

-In my practice I treat conditions such as depression, anxiety and panic disorders, psychosomatic symptoms, post-traumatic stress disorder (PTSD) and other trauma-related disorders, obsessive-compulsive disorders, eating disorders, sleep disorders, burnout, and stress management.
+Within my practice, I support individuals dealing with a wide range of mental health challenges, including depression, anxiety and panic disorders, psychosomatic conditions, post-traumatic stress disorder (PTSD) and other trauma-related issues, obsessive-compulsive disorder, eating disorders, sleep disturbances, burnout, and stress-related difficulties.

-With children and adolescents, I focus specifically on attention deficit and hyperactivity disorder (ADD/ADHD), and reactive symptoms such as grief and anger in relation to parental separation.
+When working with children and adolescents, I pay particular attention to attention deficit and hyperactivity disorder (ADD/ADHD), as well as emotional responses such as grief and anger that may arise during or after parental separation.

 Diplompsychologe